-The Breakpoint-Set at Cursor (ALT, B, S) command replaces the original instruction at the specified address with a BGND instruction, and the breakpoint marker, "BP", appears beside that line.
+The Breakpoint-Set at Cursor (ALT, B, S) command replaces the original instruction at the specified address with a BGND instruction, and the breakpoint marker, "BP", appears on that line.

-When a breakpoint is hit (that is, when the BGND instruction is executed), program execution stops immediately before the instruction or source code line at which the breakpoint is set, and the emulator begins execution in the monitor program.
+When a breakpoint is hit (that is, when the BGND instruction is executed), program execution stops immediately before the instruction or source code line at which the breakpoint is set, and the emulator enters its monitor state.